BiswarupM/BiswarupM.github.io/_pages/about.md

 About me

+Currently I work as a Doctorant at Centre PERSEE (Centre Procédés, Energies Renouvelables et Systèmes Energétiques) of MINES ParisTech - PSL, located in the southern France.
+Prior joining PSL, I was working as Project Research Associate with IIT Bombay in Mumbai, India.
-I am an experienced research professional having a demonstrated history of working in the higher education industry.
-My area of research includes Power systems dynamics, modeling and simulation.
+My are of research includes: power systems dynamics, modeling, simulation and optimization.

+Feel free to contact me if you're interested in our research at PERSEE.

-*This website that is still under development, soon it will be updated.
-I hope you will find this useful.*
+*I use this platform to share my research activities.
+This website that is still under development, soon it will be updated. *